NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - [NishantJoshi00/advent-of-code](https://github.com/NishantJoshi00/advent-of-code-2023)

-If you feel like following me or sharing your own ideas around advent of code, here are some of my social handes:
+If you feel like following me or sharing your own ideas around the advent of code, here are some of my social media handles:

 - github.com/[@NishantJoshi](https://github.com/NishantJoshi00)
 - x.com/[@nishantjosh](https://twitter.com/nishantjosh)
 - linkedin.com/[@joshi-nishant](https://www.linkedin.com/in/joshi-nishant/)

-If you are reached this far, it was valiant enough just to read through this whole mess.
+If you have reached this far, it was valiant enough just to read through this whole mess.
 But remember what Kakashi said, "In society, those who don't have many abilities tend to complain more."